 Refresh to the Venia Home Page at http://localhost:4502/editor.html/content/venia/us/en.html where the Product Teaser has been added.

-Review the functionality of the New badge that has already be implemented in the Product Teaser.
-Try to add an additional checkbox for authors to control when the Eco Friendly badge should be displayed.
-You will need to update the component dialog at ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productteaser/_cq_dialog/.content.xml
+Review the functionality of the New badge that has already been implemented in the Product Teaser.
+Try to add an extra checkbox for authors to control when the Eco Friendly badge should be displayed.
+Update the component dialog box at ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productteaser/_cq_dialog/.content.xml

 .